Soubhagya264/Spotify_CRUD_APP/README.md

 ## You can also view the artist and add artist in the view artist page

-## If the user is normal user he can only give the ratings and he won't be able to perform any CRUD Application
+## If the user is normal user he can only give the ratings and he won't be able to perform any CRUD Operation

 ![Screenshot (85)](https://user-images.githubusercontent.com/71813414/177188841-5d023a45-4eed-4cd7-95b4-975a59d38c2e.png)